 The following steps need to be completed:

-- Successfully complete the necessary training course (Level 1 or Level 2) and related assessment with the University of Melbourne
+- Successfully complete the necessary training course (Category 1 or Category 2) and related assessment with the University of Melbourne

 - Complete necessary work experience in Thermography (for AINDT accreditation, see the AINDT website aindt.com.au for the required practical experience)